 You can reduce ghee side effects by following 3 simple rules.
 These are:

 If you wonder about the best grass-fed ghee for your dietary use, Milkio Grass-fed ghee from New Zealand is one of the best options you can try.

 Why New Zealand?

 “New Zealand is favored by nature when making milk, with a climate, soils, and abundant water that create a perfect environment for growing grass.

 Our cows can access pasture year-round, meaning space to roam and follow their natural inclinations to be outdoors.
 Our geography means New Zealand is free from many pests and diseases, supporting healthy cows and allowing us to farm with a lighter hand.”

 Milk and milk products are highly nutritious and one of the most digestible protein sources, providing essential building blocks for a healthy diet for young and old.
 As one of the few large dairy exporting countries, New Zealand plays a vital role in global nutritional security.”

 Source: NZ Story

 Milkio Grass-fed ghee is a pure New Zealand product.
-It is a premium quality dairy product, which yields 150 years old deep dairy expertise.
+It is a premium quality dairy product, manufactured by Milkio Foods, a New Zealand based ghee manufacturing company that uses 150 years old deep dairy expertise of New Zealand.